skitzke/DocumentsPlease/README.md

 php artisan serve
 ```

+When the command has been entered, click on the IP of your local server and Enjoy!

 ## Usage

 To play the game, there are two buttons, red and green.
 These buttons determine if the person at the counter can pass the inspection or fail it.